pirate2580/EventureUofT/README.md

+# EventureUofT - UofT Campus Interactive Event Map

-The broad purpose of this project is to create an interactive map of the UofT campus, where students can view where events are being held and potentially sign up for any they find interesting.
+**EventureUofT** is an interactive campus map that allows University of Toronto students to explore, discover, and sign up for events happening across the campus.

-This project follows clean architecture and SOLID design principles.
+## Project Overview
+EventureUofT aims to enhance student engagement by providing a visually intuitive way to view and participate in campus events, following **Clean Architecture** and **SOLID design principles**.

+## Key Features
+- **Interactive Map**: Visualize campus locations with ongoing events.
+- **Event Filtering**: Search events by type, date, or location.
+- **RSVP and Event Details**: Sign up for events and view comprehensive details.
+- **Event Posting**: Enable students to post and share events.

-Group members:
+## Group Members
-Fiona Verzivolli (FionaVerzivolli)
+- Fiona Verzivolli (FionaVerzivolli)
-Andrew Sasmito (AndrewSasmito)
+- Andrew Sasmito (AndrewSasmito)
-Naoroj Farhan (pirate2580)
+- Naoroj Farhan (pirate2580)
-Edric Ho (Edric.main(cryingFace))
+- Edric Ho (Edric.main(cryingFace))